-We completed two amendments to our credit agreement in 2012.
-On March 20, 2012, our credit agreement was amended to increase the total credit facility from \$35.0 million to \$50.0 million and to extend the maturity date to March 20, 2017.
+We completed two amendments to our prior credit agreement with BMO Harris Bank N.A. in 2012.
+On March 20, 2012, our prior credit agreement with BMO Harris Bank N.A. was amended to increase the total credit facility from \$35.0 million to \$50.0 million and to extend the maturity date to March 20, 2017.
 In addition, this amendment also resulted in a reduction of the LIBOR margin and unused line fee, and under certain circumstances, we are no longer required to report our fixed charge coverage ratio.
-On November 8, 2012, we amended our credit agreement to (i) increase our acquisition limit up to an aggregate value of \$2.0 million; (ii) enter into joint ventures up to an aggregate value of \$2.0 million, up from \$500,000, and (iii) make annual capital expenditures up to an aggregate of \$8.0 million, up from \$4.0 million.
-These thresholds are subject to certain limitations as set forth in the November 8, 2012, amended agreement.
+On November 8, 2012, we amended our prior credit agreement with BMO Harris N.A. to (i) increase our acquisition limit up to an aggregate value of \$2.0 million; (ii) enter into joint ventures up to an aggregate value of \$2.0 million, up from \$500,000, and (iii) make annual capital expenditures up to an aggregate of \$8.0 million, up from \$4.0 million.
+These thresholds were subject to certain limitations as set forth in the November 8, 2012, amended agreement.